Xmoncoco/my_anime_list_text_exporter/README.md

 ## Installation
 ### From Obsidian comunity plugin page (Recommended)
 1. Open Obsidian
+2. try to copy and paste on your internet browser this link obsidian://show-plugin?id=my_anime_list_text_exporter
-2. Go to Settings > Third-party plugin
+3. Go to Settings > Third-party plugin
-3. Click Browse community plugins
+4. Click Browse community plugins
-4. Search for "My Anime List text exporter"
+5. Search for "My Anime List text exporter"

 ### From GitHub code.
 1. Download the latest release from the [GitHub releases page]